 Slide tracheoplasty is the gold standard treatment for children with long segment tracheal stenosis who are significantly symptomatic, suffering from frequent prolonged respiratory illnesses, or whose daily activities are affected.
 Previous surgical methods to manage these children were inadequate.
 Patch tracheoplasty involved using a pericardial patch to augment the airway, but still resulted in high rates of life threatening tracheomalacia.
 Tracheal resection was often inadequate or not possible due to the length of the stenosis that needs to be removed and the resulting tracheal ends that may not be able to reapproximate easily.
 Finally, rib cartilage tracheoplasty involved using rib cartilage to augment the narrowed airway but unfortunately relied on harvesting a sizeable graft from the rib cage.
 This is not usually possible in young children/infants.
 Slide tracheoplasty is typically superior to these antiquated surgical management options, with greatly decreased mortality rates, shorter hospitalizations and quicker recovery.
 Advantages include the ability to reconstruct with normal, vascularized, tracheal tissue; less tension on the anastomosis site; less granulation tissue development in the trachea at the surgical site and continued tracheal growth over time.

-Contributed by: Katherine A. Hanlon, MSN, CRNP, CPNP-P, CORLN, Luv R. Javia, MD
+Contributed by: Katherine A. Hanlon-Ng, MSN, CRNP, CPNP-P, CORLN, Luv R. Javia, MD